DUCKERZ-HUB/DUCKFarm/README.md

-# S4DFarm
+# DUCKFarm

-This is a fork of [DestructiveFarm](https://github.com/DestructiveVoice/DestructiveFarm), rewritten by the C4T BuT S4D team over the years.
+This is a fork of [S4DFarm]() which is fork of [DestructiveFarm](https://github.com/DestructiveVoice/DestructiveFarm), adapted for our usage with new protocols.

 ## Running:
 - Change the [./server/app/config.py](./server/app/config.py) file to your liking